pigoz/mplayer2/DOCS/man/en/mplayer.rst

     (no)aspect
         Enable or disable aspect scaling and pan-and-scan support (default: enabled).
 Disabling might increase speed.

-gl2
-    Variant of the OpenGL video output driver.
-Supports videos larger than the maximum texture size but lacks many of the advanced features and optimizations of the gl driver and is unlikely to be extended further.

-    (no)glfinish
-        same as gl (default: enabled)
-    yuv=<n>
-        Select the type of YUV to RGB conversion.
-If set to anything except 0 OSD will be disabled and brightness, contrast and gamma setting is only available via the global X server settings.
-Apart from this the values have the same meaning as for ``--vo=gl``.

-matrixview
-    OpenGL-based renderer creating a Matrix-like running-text effect.

-    cols=<n>
-        Number of text columns to display.
-Very low values (< 16) will probably fail due to scaler limitations.
-Values not divisible by 16 may cause issues as well.
-    rows=<n>
-        Number of text rows to display.
-Very low values (< 16) will probably fail due to scaler limitations.
-Values not divisible by 16 may cause issues as well.

 null
     Produces no video output.
 Useful for benchmarking.